 - ✓

-Time tracking system (Harvest, Toggl) — contractor hours for real-time accrual calculation
+Time tracking (Harvest, Toggl) — contractor hours feeding real-time accrual

 - ✓